SilverLabUCL/behaviour_toolbox/docs/Analysis_Set.md

 my_analysis = my_analysis.update({'2018-12-04'});

 %% Remove empty experiments and experiment with wrong path
 % Note : Be careful if you moved the data on another drive/computer, as it may be detected as an incorrect path and removed.
-If you change computer see update_children_paths() my_analysis = my_analysis.cleanup();
+If you change computer see update_all_paths() my_analysis = my_analysis.cleanup();
 ```